SilentCog/rpgjs/README.md

  - **intro** (*required - function, string*): A string, or function which returns a string, of introductory text displayed every time the player enters this frame.
  - **inspect** (*optional - function, string*): A string, or function which returns a string, of text to display when the player "inspects" this frame.
  - **onEnter** (*optional - function*): A function which is called every time the player enters this frame.
- - **items** (*optional - object literal*): An object containing the items available when using the "pickup" action in this frame.
+ - **items** (*optional - object*): An object containing the items available when using the "pickup" action in this frame.
 See "Items", "Basic Actions".
- - **movement** (*optional - object literal*): An object containing possible directions to listen for when using the "move" action.
+ - **movement** (*optional - object*): An object containing possible directions to listen for when using the "move" action.
 See "Basic Actions".
- - **frameActions** (*optional - object literal*): An object literal containing additional actions to listen to on this frame.
+ - **frameActions** (*optional - object*): An object containing additional actions to listen to on this frame.
 See "Frame Actions".

 ### Functions